-Dividend Paying Securities Risk.
+- Dividend Paying Securities Risk.
 The Fund invests in securities that pay dividends.
-There is no guarantee

-- that the securities held by the Fund will declare or pay dividends in the future, or that dividends will remain at current levels or increase.
-Equity Securities Risk.
+There is no guarantee that the securities held by the Fund will declare or pay dividends in the future, or that dividends will remain at current levels or increase. - □ Equity Securities Risk.
 The Fund invests in publicly-traded equity securities, and their value may fluctuate, sometimes rapidly and unpredictably, which means a security may be worth more or less than when it was purchased.
-These fluctuations can be based on a variety of factors including a company's financial condition as well as macro-economic factors such as interest rates, inflation rates, global market conditions, and non-economic factors such as market perceptions and social or political events.
-Market Risk.
+These fluctuations can be based on a variety of factors including a company's financial condition as well as macro-economic factors such as interest rates, inflation rates, global market conditions, and non-economic factors such as market perceptions and social or political events. - □ Market Risk.
 General market conditions can affect the value of the Fund's securities holdings.
 Market risk applies to individual securities, a particular sector or the entire economy.
 Recently, global financial markets have experienced a period of extreme stress which has resulted in unusual and extreme volatility in the equity markets and in the prices of individual securities.
 In some cases, the prices of securities issued by individual companies have been negatively impacted even though there may be little or no apparent degradation in the financial conditions or prospects of that company.
 Global events, financial market shocks or interest rate events could cause equity securities generally to decline in value, including if fixed income securities become more favorable.
-These market conditions add significantly to the risk of short term volatility of the Fund.
-Global Risks.
+These market conditions add significantly to the risk of short term volatility of the Fund. - □ Global Risks.
 The Fund invests in companies in multiple countries within the Asia Pacific region, and companies in which the Fund invests may experience differing outcomes with respect to safety and security, economic uncertainties, natural and environmental conditions, health conditions (including pandemics such as Covid-19) and/or systemic market dislocations (including market dislocations due to events outside a company's country or region, including supply chain events).
-The global interconnectivity of industries - o Pandemic Risk.
+The global interconnectivity of industries and companies, especially with respect to goods, can be negatively impacted by events occurring beyond a company's principal geographic location.
+These events can contribute to volatility, valuation and liquidity issues, and can affect specific companies, countries, regions and global markets. - o Pandemic Risk.
 In 2020, markets globally were impacted by the Covid-19 pandemic, which is ongoing.
 This pandemic adversely affected industries, including supply chains, as well as general financial conditions, and has resulted in restrictions on commercial activity (shutdowns), interruptions in labor and supply markets, economic stimulus packages and other governmental interventions, and reallocation of market resources.
 Total economic effects of Covid-19 cannot be predicted.
 Covid-19 may continue in the foreseeable future and could adversely affect companies in the Fund's portfolio, including by affecting their operating capabilities or their willingness or ability to pay dividends, which could negatively impact stock prices as well as yield.